mohataher/refined-arabic/README.md

     --spark-archives c4-env.tar.gz#environment
 ```

-## Make colossal cleaned Chinese web corpus
+## Make colossal cleaned Arabic web corpus

-Referring to the method of C4, there is a data processing pipeline building for a cleaned Chinese web corpus.
-It includes web page download, Chinese recognition, heuristics text filter method, toxic recognition and filter, and Repetition Removal used in Google/DeepMind MassiveText.
+Referring to the method of C4, there is a data processing pipeline building for a cleaned Arabic web corpus.
+It includes web page download, Arabic recognition, heuristics text filter method, toxic recognition and filter, and Repetition Removal used in Google/DeepMind MassiveText.

 ## 1. Download the WET crawl archive index file